Each year the incoming Rotary International President chooses a theme and a cause.

 The drive to do more, to be more, to create something that will live beyond each of us.
 Together, we see a world where people unite and take action to create lasting change — across the globe, in our communities, and in ourselves.
 This describes the Rotary that leaders must help build.

-To achieve this vision, the president says that Rotarians must take care of the organization: We are a membership organization first.
+To achieve this vision, the president says that Rotarians must take care of the organisation: We are a membership organisation first.
 And if we want to be able to serve, if we want to succeed in our goals — we have to take care of our members first.